programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 ## Structuring the email Corpus, Part 1: Iterating Through the Filesystem

 <div class="alert alert-warning">
- For the following steps, you will need to download a local copy of the Enron email corpus.
-For now, you can download [an archived version](https://www.cs.cmu.edu/~./enron/enron_mail_20150507.tgz "Direct link to .tgz archived file of complete Enron email corpus") from Carnegie Melon University. (~2 GB) I am working on creating a smaller .zip with a subset of the data to permanently host on PH that will be closer to 300-400MB.
+ For the following steps, you will need to download a subset of Enron email corpus (the "sent" folder of the Enron CEO).
+You can download an archived version [here](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/lessons/lavorato-j.zip)
 </div>

-To start analyzing our text data, we must first develop a method of loading all of the email data from these directories and subdirectories into memory.Fortunately, we have two standard Python modules to help with this heavy lifting: *os* and *email*.
+To start analyzing our text data, we must first develop a method of loading all of the email data from these directories and subdirectories into memory.
+Fortunately, we have two standard Python modules to help with this heavy lifting: *os* and *email*.

 *os* lets us call functions that will move through a series of folders and files and load them into memory.
 Python needs a module like this one in order to access the files on your computer.
 It’s important to be careful using os, especially with any functionality that would move or delete files!!